Getting started with Webshell Behavior Detector

 Cancel service

 You can cancel service subscription to Webshell Behavior Detector from the NAVER Cloud Platform console.
-You can cancel the subscription any time you want, but please take note of the billing standard when canceling.
+You can cancel the subscription any time you want, but please take note of the billing unit when canceling.

 Caution

-2. Select the Subscription menu.
+2. Click the Subscription menu.

 Was this article helpful?